 Health Sciences Internship Program

-The Health Sciences Internship Program is a required course within the human biology major.
+The Health Sciences Internship Program is a required course within the Human Biology major.
 The program offers students in the major a unique opportunity for career exploration, personal growth, and professional development.
 Paired with a professional mentor, students spend one quarter interning in a health-related setting.
-Placement opportunities cover a broad range, including public health, clinical settings, and nonprofit organizations.
-Participating mentors include physicians, nurses, physical therapists, dentists, optometrists, physician's assistants, and more.
+Placements include a broad range of opportunities, including public health, clinical settings, and nonprofit organizations.
+Participating mentors include physicians, nurses, physical therapists, dentists, optometrists, physician's assistants, public health professionals, and more.
 Students enroll concurrently in the Biology 189W class, which uses the internship experience as a basis for scientific writing instruction, and fulfills the Disciplinary Communication General Education requirement for majors.

 The Health Sciences Internship Coordinator works with students to prepare them for their internship and maintains a database of appropriate placements.
-Junior and senior human biology majors only are eligible to apply.
+Only Junior and Senior Human Biology majors are eligible to apply.
 Applications are due two quarters in advance.
-For further information, contact the Health Sciences Internship Coordinator, Caroline Berger, at (831) 459-5647, email@example.com.
+For further information, contact the Health Sciences Internship Coordinator, Aaron McPherson, at (831) 459-5647, email@example.com.

 Intercampus Visitor Program

 The Intercampus Visitor Program enables students to take advantage of educational opportunities at other campuses of the University of California.
 Students may take courses not available at UC Santa Cruz, participate in special programs, or study with distinguished faculty at other campuses.
 The program is for one term only; students are expected to return to the Santa Cruz campus after the visit.

 Each host campus establishes its own criteria for accepting students from other campuses as visitors.
-For more information, go to registrar.ucsc.edu/enrollment/special-programs/ or contact the Office of the Registrar, 190 Hahn Student Services Building, (831) 459-4412, firstname.lastname@example.org.
+For more information, go to the Office of the Registrar Special Programs website or contact the Office of the Registrar, 190 Hahn Student Services Building, (831) 459-4412, firstname.lastname@example.org.